smolTypo/Full-Stack-Holy-Grail-App-Redis/README.md

-# Full-Stack-Holy-Grail-App-Redis
+# Full Stack Holy Grail Application with Redis Database

-Module 25 - Full Stack Holy Grail Application with Redis Database
+This is an exercise as part of Module 25 of MIT xPro Full Stack Bootcamp